GROWING AT MOM’S

 Christine started at MOM’s as a produce team member in 2009 at the old Rockville store.
 She was quickly promoted to the Central Office as Scott’s assistant and the company’s Graphic Designer in 2010.
 Christine took on marketing responsibilities in 2011 and became MOM’s Communications Director in 2013.
 She joined the Leadership Team in 2017.

-Reina started working at MOM’s as a cashier at our Jessup location back in 2008.
+Reina started working as a cashier at our Jessup location back in 2008.
 Over the next two years, she was promoted to bookkeeper, shift supervisor, and Assistant General Manager.
 After helping with the opening of our Bowie location in 2010, Reina transferred to our Waldorf location, where she later became General Manager in 2015.
-In 2017, she transferred to our Ivy City store, then to College Park in 2019, and most recently to Jessup, where she remains General Manager.
+From 2017-2021, she spent time as General Manager of our Ivy City, College Park, and Jessup stores.
+Most recently, she was promoted to Regional Store Manager – Northern Region.
 Reina says that MOM’s core values and growth opportunities have kept her motivated.
 She loves helping and developing other people into the best versions of themselves possible.

 When she was applying to MOM’s, Lara only wanted to work 3 days a week – she had just come out of a very stressful job in high school administration.
 She recalls applying for both a new education job and a job at MOM’s but hearing back from MOM’s first.
 That September (2012), she started at our Herndon store as a cashier.
 After 2 months, she was asked to be a supervisor; after 3 more, she became an Operations MIT.
 Lara was transferred to our Merrifield store in 2014, where she took on the role of Assistant General Manager before becoming the store’s General Manager a year later.
 In 2016, Lara was promoted to Regional Store Manager – Virginia Region, a position she held until her promotion in 2019 to the role of Regional Store Manager – Southern Region.